-PRIMARY PLACEMENT - A full year, 30 hour per week primary placement, which is combined with one of the following secondary placements: Adult Community Mental Health Services; Child & Adolescent Services / West Haven Mental Health Clinic; or Substance Abuse Services / Substance Abuse Treatment Unit.
+PRIMARY PLACEMENT - A full year, 30 hour per week primary placement, which can be combined with one of the following secondary placements: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or Substance Abuse Services / Substance Abuse Treatment Unit.

-SECONDARY PLACEMENT - A full year, 15 hour per week secondary placement, which is combined with one of the following primary placements: Hispanic Behavioral Health Services / Hispanic Clinic; Substance Abuse Services / Substance Abuse Treatment Unit.
+SECONDARY PLACEMENT - A full year, 15 hour per week secondary placement, which is combined with one of the following primary placements: Hispanic Behavioral Health Services / The Hispanic Clinic; or Substance Abuse Services / Substance Abuse Treatment Unit

 Number of Fellows

 Secondary Placement: 1 to 4